deNBI/cloud-portal-client/README.md

 ### Starting the cloud-portal-client

-To start application your terminal need to be in the 'cloud-portal-client' folder then excecute the following commands
+To start application your terminal need to be in the 'cloud-portal-client' folder then execute the following commands
 ~~~BASH
 $> sudo docker build -t cloud-portal-client .
 $> sudo docker run -p 9090:9090 -it cloud-portal-client